 Other essays explore the humorous side of her chaotic childhood, those featured in Little Old Lady Comedy Blog and Bending Genres.
 She is deeply inspired by David Sedaris' idea that “Everything is funny...eventually.”
 And does her best to find humor in the darkest of circumstances.
 She is at work on a memoir about her childhood and the ongoing process of finding herself in what feel like the quicksands of trauma.

-She recently completed a psychological thriller screenplay, The Night We Met and the script was just selected for the Second Round of the 2021 Sundance Creative Producing Lab.
+In late 2020, Alyson completed a psychological thriller screenplay, The Night We Met and the script was selected for the Second Round of the 2021 Sundance Creative Producing Lab.

 Alyson loves writing and collaboration.
-These moments of creativity have worked hand in hand with her own trauma recovery to make the unbelievable days and nights of 2020 livable.
+These moments of creativity have worked hand in hand with her own trauma recovery to make the unbelievable days and nights of the Covid pandemic, livable.
 She loves writing and creation and is open and excited about all forms.

 Thank you for joining her.